 Ghost lights are really cool and some people may hate on them and I understand why.
 I mean its not a needed accessory at all but for late night meetups in the summer or shows its badass.
 I remember the first time I saw a decked out Jeep with some and I was like “okay that’s nice.”
 You might see lots of people with them now but you can also get a custom logo like your Jeeps name or you club name to stand out.

 When its time to use your winch or anything that requires hand protection a good pair of work Gloves will come in handy.
 Like most items on this list you can find several options that might fit your needs.
 Some people use mechanics gloves or you might find some that look really cool but for me a genuine leather glove is the best option.
 Remember you can buy new gloves not new hands!
-Some of the usual brands make good gloves too like Rugged Ridge, Smittybilt and Rampage.
+Some of the usual brands make good gloves too like Rugged Ridge, Smittybilt and of Course Warn.

 Everyone knows that GoPro cameras give you some of the best action shots know to man, but its 2018 and there are some other models that still give you great quality at a fraction of the cost, especially if you’re new to recording your adventures.
 If you pull off the impossible you’re going to need video proof otherwise its just another old fishermens story only for Jeeps.
 If you’re on a budget I found one from AKASO that works greats for a good price.